mzattera/b2fJ/docs/index.md

 It is based on the [leJOS](http://www.lejos.org) JVM for the LEGO Mindstorms RCX brick.

-In this current state, it is basically a straight porting of leJOS RCX to the popular Commodore 64.
+In this current state, it is basically a straight port of leJOS RCX to the popular Commodore 64.
 As such, it has all features of leJOS:

 * Lets you develop using Java (fully-featured OO language)
 * Preemptive threads with synchronization